Colombia Geisha Coffee Wilton Benitez

 Pitalito in the south of Huila is the largest producer of coffee in Colombia.
 Accordingly, it is home to many Cup of Excellence winning farms.
 These farms are in a country that is the third largest producer of coffee in the world.
 It is the largest producer of washed and Arabica coffees.
 Comparatively, you probably won’t find any robusta in Colombia.

-For more delicious beans check out our Sudan Rume Coffee from Finca La Riviera
+For more delicious beans check out our Ecuador Coffee Typica Mejorado.

 Colombia geisha coffee beans for sale.
+Wilton Benitez coffee.
 Gesha coffee bean.